Judy Fakes, Head Teacher of Arboriculture, Ryde College of TAFE, NSW

 - At 250-300 mm depth, the soil had an anaerobic smell.

-- The growing medium appeared to be a mixture of sub-soil clay, very fine sand/ silt and organic material; organic matter was clearly visible at 300 mm depth.
+- The growing medium appeared to be a mixture of sub-soil clay, very fine sand/ silt and organic material; the organic matter was clearly visible at 300 mm depth.

-- It was reported that in the initial establishment phase of the project that the irrigation system went out of control and the site was flooded on numerous occasions.
+- It was reported that in the initial establishment phase of the project the irrigation system went out of control and the site was flooded on numerous occasions.

-At a later stage the root ball was hosed off and compared to a number of salvaged rootballs of other trees removed from the site.
+At a later stage, the root ball was hosed off and compared to a number of salvaged rootballs from other trees removed from the site.
 The rootballs all showed that severe girdling had occurred at several stages of the production process.
 Almost all trees had developed some lateral surface roots above the rootball and many showed roots growing upwards.
 A later excavation of the planting site found the depth to be 600 mm with the same mix to the bottom and organic matter obvious throughout.

 Reasons for failure: